zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 Copy and paste the content below into your **docker-compose.yml** file.
 The file is very simple, we are just using the broker's official image, exposing the protocol ports (these numbers are standard for MQTT) and mapping the folder/file structure that we created previously.

-Some details you could pay attention to:
+Some details you should pay attention to:
 - We exposed the same ports that we configured inside the configuration file.
 Without it, well, you know, you have no 'doors', right?
 With it, the container will accept connections on these ports and the service inside the container will also accept connections on the same ports.
 If you are running other containers on your docker, you need to check if your host has a service that is already using these ports.

 - We don't have persistence.
 Inside our mosquitto configuration file, we don't have a session with the configuration for persistence, you don't have information stored on your disk about the content of the messages.
 No logs, no storage files.
 If you want to enable persistence for your test server, take a look [here](https://mosquitto.org/man/mosquitto-conf-5.html).
 Seach for the 'persistence' tag and study the options that you need.